List of EastEnders characters introduced in 1988: Kenny Beale

 Kenny Beale, played by Michael Attwell, is the older brother of Pauline (Wendy Richard) and Pete Beale (Peter Dean).
+He had a guest stint in 1988.
 He was born and raised in Walford, 1941, to Albert (Gary Olsen) and Lou Beale (Anna Wing), where he lived with his family at number 45 Albert Square.

 Kenny was banished from Walford in 1965, at the age of 24, when his mother caught him in bed with his brother's wife Pat (Pam St. Clement).
 He went to live in New Zealand, set up a business selling swimming pools, and married a New Zealander named Barbara.
 He didn't speak to any of his family for five years after emigrating, and after that it was only Pauline who corresponded with him.

 He returns to Walford in 1988 with his daughter Elizabeth (Lucy Bayler), after his marriage has hit a rocky patch.
 He visits his ill mother and finds out that he has been named as the father of Pat's younger son, Simon Wicks (Nick Berry).
 After a month in Walford, he returns to New Zealand, saying goodbye to Simon, whose paternity has come into doubt again.
 He tells Simon that he hopes he is his father, although it is later revealed that Pat believes Brian Wicks (Leslie Schofield) is Simon's father.

-Kenny remains off-screen following his 1988 departure, suffering a car accident in June 1992, prompting Pauline to travel to New Zealand and care for him.
+Kenny remains off-screen following his 1988 departure and has a car accident in June 1992, prompting Pauline to travel to New Zealand and care for him.
 Upon Pauline's death in 2006, he sends a wreath to commemorate.

 It is revealed in "CivvyStreet" that Kenny is named after his paternal grandfather, Kenneth Beale.

 Elizabeth Beale

 Elizabeth Beale, played by Lucy Bayler, was born in New Zealand to Kenny (Michael Attwell) and Barbara Beale, and comes to Walford with Kenny when they visit her sick grandmother Lou (Anna Wing).

 Elizabeth arrives in Walford with Kenny when Kenny's brother, Pete Beale (Peter Dean), finds out he is not the biological father of Simon Wicks (Nick Berry).
 Kenny had an affair with Pete's ex-wife, Pat Wicks (Pam St. Clement), and could be Simon's father, however, neither of them are Simon's father.
 Elizabeth begins an unlikely, but brief liaison with her cousin Ian (Adam Woodyatt).
 She stays with Pete and her aunt, Kathy Beale (Gillian Taylforth), when her father returns to New Zealand.
 She soon angers Ian by flirting with other men, and Pete, who is in a bad mood after arguing with Kathy, throws her out of his house when she tries to bring a friend home to stay.
 She returns to New Zealand and Kathy contacts Elizabeth and Kenny when Lou dies.

+Lewis Knight from Radio Times opined that Elizabeth had a "regrettable romance" with Ian.